The best world cities for food and drink

 Mango sticky rice is the nation’s favourite dessert: the Mae Varee shop in Thonglor serves it in multiple flavours, including pandan and green tea.

-You’ll find the raw ingredients at the famous Damnoen Saduak floating market – a multicoloured armada piled high with spices, dried fish and tropical fruits.
-A longboat will zip you through a maze of narrow canals, bordered along the way by wooden stilt houses and palms.
+For the raw ingredients, visit the famous Damnoen Saduak floating market – a multicoloured armada piled high with spices, dried fish and tropical fruits.
+A longboat will zip you through a maze of narrow canals, lined with wooden stilt houses and palms.

 Forget London, these are the best UK cities for food and drink